edinburgh-napier/set09121/lectures/lecture10.md

 # Object Orientation.

-OO is Hammered into you since 1st year, as the solution to software complexity.
+OO is hammered into you since 1st year as the solution to software complexity.

 ![image](assets/images/software_development.png)